-The overdose death rate among AI/AN in Idaho increased by 300% from 2006 to 2013.
-From 2009 to 2014, the rate was higher than state and national averages.
+The overdose death rate among AI/AN in Idaho increased significantly between 2009 to 2013, decreased sharply between 2013 to 2017, and has steadily increased since.

-The rate among AI/AN began sharply decreasing in 2013 and dropped below state and national averages in 2016.
+The rate among AI/AN in Idaho has been higher than the state average and consistent with national trends.